 Target RWE is a leader in the real world evidence space, providing high-quality real-world data and insights for use across the pharmaceutical industry.
 In response to the global pandemic, Target RWE quickly mobilized its clinical site network and turnkey solutions to begin collecting data on COVID-19 patients.

 To date, Target has collected data on more than 100,000 COVID patients from over 350 hospitals across the country.
 The data generated and analyzed continues to help physicians and pharmaceutical companies understand the real-world challenges of hospitalized patients and how to improve their care.
 Target has taken an active role in helping to advance our understanding of this health challenge.

-From helping keep high-risk patients healthy and ensuring the safety of clinicians, to ensuring care continuity by rapidly deploying technological resources, to helping hospitals and biopharmaceutical companies understand, predict, and respond to the COVID-19 pandemic, NVP’s healthcare portfolio has effectively mobilized during one of the most difficult years in recent history.
+From helping keep high-risk patients healthy and ensuring the safety of clinicians, to ensuring care continuity by rapidly deploying technological resources, to helping hospitals and biopharmaceutical companies understand, predict, and respond to the COVID-19 pandemic, Norwest’s healthcare portfolio has effectively mobilized during one of the most difficult years in recent history.